If you buy a product through links on this page we may receive a small commission. Learn More

 Is it safe to use on all leather types?

-This stuff is not strictly a cleaner, it's more of a conditioner slash rejuvenator.
+This stuff is not strictly a car leather seat cleaner, it’s more of a conditioner slash rejuvenator.

 However Chamberlains, do claim that due to it’s natural composition and the way it interacts interacts with the leather it can be used to clean, condition and refresh leather items such as bags, shoes, boots, luggage, purses, saddle/tack and of course car leather.